 Teaching runs in my family and has always been a major passion of mine.
-I am thrilled to have the opportunity to help my students realize their goals and smash through their expectations of what they thought possible.
+I am thrilled to have the opportunity to help my students realize their goals and break through their expectations of what they thought possible.

 I offer help in a wide-variety of different subjects.
 My specialty is English.
 I can help any student improve their Grammar, Writing Vocabulary, Reading Comprehension, Phonics and Spelling.
 Additionally, I can proofread essays and edit papers.

-There are also other subjects in which I am versed and enjoy teaching, including Mathematics, Spanish, History/Social Studies, test preparation, study skills, public speaking, and college preparation.
-If you need tutoring in a subject not listed above, just ask; 9 times out of 10, we’ll be able to work something out.
+There are many other subjects in which I am versed and enjoy teaching, including Mathematics, Spanish, History/Social Studies, test preparation, study skills, public speaking, and college preparation.
+If you need tutoring in a subject not listed above, just ask; 9 times out of 10, we'll be able to work something out.

 My favorite aspect of tutoring is having the ability to help my students improve their skills and gain confidence.
 I consider myself both patient and easy to talk to, and I greatly enjoy making strong personal connections with my students.
 My goal has always been to leave students in a place of better understanding so that they may continue to build on what they have learned.
 As a tutor, I always go the extra mile to achieve the desired outcome.
 While I take my job seriously, I operate under a long-forgotten ideal: learning is fun.
 Through the years, I have received thanks and praise from students, parents, and faculty members alike; I work hard to keep that trend going.

 Undergraduate Degree: University of Pennsylvania - Bachelors, English